Mathsteacher7/Mathobssesion/README.md

 ### Wins
 * MVP achieved whitin planed timescales which allowed us to work on extra features,
 * Create a filter that allows the user to filter exercises by more than one subject, mapping over a nested array,
-* Enabled the user to add sketches to exercises in a user friendly way,
+* Enabled the user to add sketches to exercises in a user friendly way.

 ### Blockers
 *  Upload exercises in a different way than a string.
 This would have improved how the exercises are displayed afterwards.

-## Future Content
+## Future Content/Features
-* Add Comments and Sub-subjects relationship to the database
+* Add Comments and Sub-subjects relationship to the database,
-*
+* Improve user profiles by connecting to an API which will further extend the Teacher profile by using information made available by the professional body TESS,
+* Create a section to allow students to use/complete the exercises and get live feedback.

 ## What we learnt
+* The benefits of using a SQLite database,
+* Understanding the functionality of Django, CRUD functionality and different relationships,
+* Embedded Python, single page app with React and the use of Bulma,
+* Importance of breaking down a problem and solving one issue at a time.